Lung Facts methodology

 Searches for the commonly studied conditions sought to identify reviews and systematic reviews only.
 For the less-commonly studied conditions, all study designs were sought since it was anticipated that there would be a limited amount of literature available.

-All searches took place on 26 May 2022, and covered the period between 1 January 2010 and 26 May 2022, to be consistent with the 2010 limit of searches for the GBD diseases.
+Initial searches took place in May 2022, and covered the period between January 2010 and May 2022, to be consistent with the 2010 limit of searches for the GBD diseases.
+Searches were updated in May 2024.

 Contributors